pylbm/pylbm/doc/source/geometry.rst

 .. autoclass:: pyLBM.Geometry
    :members:
-   :private-members:
-   :special-members:

-The classes of elements
+The module of the elements
 ------------------------------

 .. automodule:: pyLBM.elements